magkociuba/hugo-magkociuba/content/about.md

 Current experience and extensive involvement in university and extracurricular courses allows me to continually develop my language skills - that's a great fun!
 It's also a really practical skill set while keeping contact with friends all over the world.
 That's amazing to learn about different cultures, habits and cuisines, isn't it?

-Mówię po / I speak / Yo hablo / Ich spreche:
+Mówię po / I speak / Yo hablo:

 - Polish (native)
 - English (advanced - C1/C2)
 - Spanish (intermediate - B2)
-- German (communicative - B1)

 I live in Poland and plan to stay in Gdańsk for the next couple of years because this town makes me smile all the time!
 I would like to continue my professional career in Trójmiasto and currently I'm looking for opportunities in logistics engineering and project management.